dober-man/dober-man.github.io/xc/xc-lb-dns-config.md

 In all three examples below, Godaddy is playing the role of both Name Registrar and Primary DNS.

 ## "A" Record Modification Example
-The "A" record delegation is quick and straightforward to configure.
+"A" record modification is quick and straightforward to configure.
 Similar to setting a host file on your local system.

 **Note:** Auto Certificate management not supported in this configuration.
 BYOC.